robsecord/Bloom/README.md

-# Bloom gift cards
+# Bloom Finance - Gift Cards that Grow!
-> The place for retail businesses to create and sell their own gift cards. **Welcome to Gift cards 2.0**
+> The place for retail businesses to create and sell their own gift cards. **Welcome to Gift Cards 2.0**

 ## Motivation
 Gift cards are well known as a way for retail businesses to boost sales and bring in new customers.